raeon/parsel/README.md

 # parsel
-A simple parsing library for Lua without dependencies.
+A simple, powerful parser for Lua with zero dependencies.

 # Usage
 In this section we'll start with a typical example, followed by an in-depth explanation for how to build your grammar from scratch.